IPv6/haxe-gltf-pffanim2d/README.md

 # Simple 2d Animation Library
 - Intended workflow: Blender -> gLTF -> OpenFL/Starling game
 - Supported: Objects (empty/quad) TRS animations
-- Not supported: bone/armature/skeletal animations, shapekeys animations
 - Somewhat supported: Alpha animation, Clipping rect animation (sprite masking)

 # Blender setup details

-- Cameras, Armatures, skinning, morth tarkets, shapekeys - ignored
-- Recognizable objects: Empties for grouping and simple planes (4-vert rectangle, quad) mesh objects
+- Recognizable objects: Empties for grouping and simple planes (4-vert rectangle, quad) mesh objects for starling sprites
-- Quads must be arranged in Blender XY-plane (for top-down view)
-- All other nodes in gLTF are ignored
+- Empties && Quads must be arranged in Blender XY-plane (for top-down view).
+All other nodes in gLTF are ignored
 - Quads must have unlit textures - they will used as Texture for corresponding starling node (by default)
 - Plane(Quad) can have origin offset - offset converted to Sprite pivot (by default)
 - Plane/Empty can have custom props - they are loaded and can be used for customizing starling node creation